 We only sell this kind of solar inverter for grid connect and off-grid applications.

 A high quality solar inverter for off grid applications will include:

 - An auto-start system.
 An auto start allows an inverter to switch to a low power consumption standby state when nothing is connected and turned on.
 This will save you a lot of manual switching and/or wasted power

 - Tweaking ability.
 An ability to adjust parameters such as auto-start and battery depth of discharge (for off grid systems) is also helpful.

 - High quality heavy-duty power transformer.
 A heavy inverter usually means a high quality heavy-duty power transformer.

 Even among sine wave inverters, there’s a great deal of difference in quality.
 Cheap imports are flooding our shores and in many cases, these devices will be inefficient and may pose safety issues.
 A long warranty is no guarantee of quality as companies can shut up shop overnight, rendering the warranty useless.
 Be sure to purchase a solar inverter that has been independently tested and has a demonstrated history of reliable operation for Australia’s often harsh conditions.

 If you have an modified sine wave inverter and suspect you need a true sine wave inverter, please note there is no ‘filter’ or ‘retrofit’ you can apply to the output of an modified sine wave inverter to clean up the output or turn it into true sine wave.

-A grid connect solar inverter endures high and varying voltage levels, extreme temperature ranges, moisture and dust.
-A quality inverter is the key to the safety, efficiency, reliability, and usability of solar power systems.
+Grid connect solar inverters endure high and varying voltage levels, extreme temperature ranges, moisture and dust.
+Quality power inverters are the key to the safety, efficiency, reliability, and usability of solar power systems.